top of page

 A Brand New Adult––Kelvin Wyrick

-I moved to Texarkana, Texas to work at a law firm under Kelvin’s outstretched wing.
-In doing so, establishing my independence as a young adult and set about creating a household that I wanted.
-My life was full of classical Christmas music, Mr. Gattis Pizza, and a cheap comforter purchased from Albertsons grocery store.
+I moved to Texarkana, Texas to work at a law firm under Kelvin’s outstretched wing, establishing my independence as a young adult.
+Immediately, I set about creating a household that I wanted and filled my life with classical Christmas music, Mr. Gattis Pizza, and a cheap comforter purchased from Albertsons grocery store.

-A home that depended on Kelvin’s penchant for building a welcoming space through the Southern Living magazine gifted to him by his mother.
+A home that depended on Kelvin’s penchant for the Southern Living magazine gifted to him by his mother, Mary K Wyrick.

 I snuck his Southern Living magazine into my purse for a few days and read it before lovingly placing it on his desk.
 If he knew of my actions, he never said.